telerik/kendo-ui-core/docs/jsp/tags/dropdownlist/overview.md

 ---
 title: Overview
+page_title: Overview | DropDownList JSP Tag
+description: "Get started with the DropDownList JSP tag in Kendo UI."
+slug: overview_dropdownlist_uiforjsp
+position: 1
 ---

-# DropDownList
+# DropDownList JSP Tag Overview

 The DropDownList JSP tag is a server-side wrapper for the [Kendo UI DropDownList](/api/javascript/ui/dropdownlist) widget.

 ## Getting Started

+### The Basics

-There are two ways to bind a Kendo DropDownList:
+There are two ways to bind a Kendo UI DropDownList:

-*   **server** - the data will be serialized to the client.
-No Ajax requests will be made.
+* `server`&mdash;The data is serialized to the client.
+No Ajax requests are going to be made.
-*   **ajax** - the dropdownlist will make ajax request to get the data.
-[Here](/jsp/tags/dropdownlist/ajax-binding) you can find more information about this binding.
+* `ajax`&mdash;The DropDownList is going to make Ajax requests to get the data.
+For more information on this type of binding, refer to the [DropDownList API reference article on Ajax binding]({% slug ajaxbinding_dropdownlist_uiforjsp %}).

+### Configuration

-Here is how to configure the Kendo DropDownList for binding to a data passed as model attribute in Spring MVC:
+Below are listed the steps for you to follow when configuring the Kendo UI DropDownList for binding to data, passed as a model attribute in Spring MVC.

-1. Make sure you have followed all the steps from the [Introduction](/jsp/introduction) help topic.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for JSP]({% slug overview_uiforjsp %}).

-2. Create a new action method and pass the Products table to the View:
+**Step 2** Create a new action method and pass the **Products** table to the View.

+###### Example

         @RequestMapping(value = {"index"}, method = RequestMethod.GET)
         public String index(Model model) {